apache/flink/docs/libs/gelly_guide.md

 * <strong>Undirected</strong>: In Gelly, a `Graph` is always directed.
 Undirected graphs can be represented by adding all opposite-direction edges to a graph.
 For this purpose, Gelly provides the `getUndirected()` method.

-* <strong>Union</strong>: Gelly's `union()` method performs a union operation on the vertex and edge sets of the specified graph and current graph.
+* <strong>Union</strong>: Gelly's `union()` method performs an union operation on the vertex and edge sets of the specified graph and the current graph.
 Duplicate vertices are removed from the resulting `Graph`, while if duplicate edges exists, these will be maintained.

 <p class="text-center">
     <img alt="Union Transformation" width="50%" src="fig/gelly-union.png"/>
 </p>

-* <strong>Difference</strong>: Gelly's `difference()` method performs a difference on the vertex and edge sets of the current graph and specified graph.
+* <strong>Difference</strong>: Gelly's `difference()` method performs a difference on the vertex and edge sets of the current graph and the specified graph.

+* <strong>Intersect</strong>: Gelly's `intersect()` method performs an intersect on the edge sets of the current graph and the specified graph.
+Edges are considered equal, if they have the same source identifier, target identifier and edge value.
+Vertex values are replaced with `NullValue` and, depending on a parameter, matching edges are either contained once in the resulting `Graph` or as often as there are matching edge pairs between the input graphs.

 -[Back to top](#top)